Editor’s Note: This post has been updated for a more comprehensive overview of PPC ad copy to better benefit our readers đ enjoy!

 Let’s start off with a seemingly obvious set of tactics: how to keep your ads relevant to the right users.

-We all know that perils of The Iceberg Effect and the importance of aligning your keywords with the right type of search terms by using SKAGs.
+We all know the perils of The Iceberg Effect and the importance of aligning your keywords with the right type of search terms by using SKAGs.

 But relevance is so much more than getting in front of the right crowd.
 Once you’re there, you have to know how to keep their attention and drive them towards a qualified conversion.